RTXteam/RTX-KG2/README.md

 ## KG2 coding standards

-- For python, only python3 is allowed and please follow PEP8 formatting standards.
-- Hard tabs are not permitted in source files such as python or bash (use spaces instead).
+- Hard tabs are not permitted in source files such as python or bash (use spaces

+### Python coding standards for KG2

+- only python3 is allowed
+- please follow PEP8 formatting standards.
+instead).
+- please use type hints wherever possible

 # Credits